CPE3/national_WNV_1999-2018/README.md

 ### Data and Overall Concept
 * Higher resolution GeoJSON boundaries
+    * IMPLEMENTED: Originally used 1:5,000,000 resolution but changed this to 1:500,000 resolution); NOTE that more detailed boundaries create a bug
 * Higher resolution dataset - data for individual counties
 * Better metrics for choropleth - % of total population doesn't necessarily make sense in this situation, as it would be a vanishingly small number.
+* Center map using data extent
+* Different template or css framework with room for additonal text in a sidebar

 ### UI Controls
 * Pop-up on slider control to show year in addition to year shown in the upper right
 * Different shape for slider control button
+* Sparklines
+* Dropdown options for different basemaps